rabelloo/jQuery-clear/README.md

 **Selects** will have their **first option selected**;<br>
 The rest will have its value changed to `""`.

-Elements cleared will trigger 'change' when they're all done.
+Elements cleared will trigger `change` when they're all done.

 ## Custom clear
 You may also define a custom clear value for each element using `data-clear`.